The video link is at the bottom of the page.

 B. Peter Confirms One Generation Limit

-Peter’s use of Joel’s prophecy confirms the Last Days will finish in one generation.
+Peter’s interpretation of Joel’s prophecy confirms that the Last Days will conclude within a single generation.

 And it shall come to pass in the last days, says God,